Honoo/angular-dateselect/README.md

   $scope.myDateFn = dirDateFn;
 };`

 To your controller.
 Call `$scope.myDateFn` to get the date as a string.
+The output format is `dd/mm/yyyy`.
+If you wish to change the format, modify it in `$scope.getDate` in the directive.

-Parameters (set as attributes):
+Optional parameters (set as attributes):
 * minYear: The oldest allowed year.
 * maxYear: The most recent allowed year.